Adapting your home to meet your needs,

 We have experience in adapting properties to meet the needs of people living with general reduced mobility, and/or specific health conditions such as Parkinson’s disease, dementia, stroke and visual impairments.

-We offer a free assessment by our in-house occupational therapist (OT) to customers considering a large scale home adaptation.
-This enables us, as a multi-professional team, to design the best possible adaptation to meet the individual needs of our customers.
+We work with occupational therapists (OTs) for customers considering a large scale home adaptation.
+This enables us, to help design the best possible adaptation to meet the individual needs of our customers.

 The OT will visit you at home to gain an understanding of the difficulties you are facing and work alongside the designer, builder and surveyor to overcome these difficulties in the design of your new home adaptation.